Rudxain/Rudxain.github.io/about/accounts.md

 - Show my contact info
 - Deter impersonators

 If you find a user claiming to be me, but their account doesn't match anything here, it's extremely likely they are lying.
+My emails and phones are private, to reduce spam.

 ## Existent
 - Google.
 Same address as Outlook, but with `@gmail.com` suffix.